 The first impression was great—our home got filled with a pleasant smell.
 We all sat around our big table—we did not even have to call our dog (remember I told you in the very beginning?)—he ran into the kitchen in a flash.

-If you are curious about how the final dish looked like, here you are:
+If you are curious about what the final dish looked like, here you are:

 Honestly speaking, the taste was great.
 My family enjoyed it as much as I did.
 Of course, people do not usually expect that freeze-dried foods will be like those in restaurants.
 These are survival meals, prepared with ordinary items—something like a ladle or a frying pan.